 Generally we expect that the repeatability will set the upper limit for heritability since, while additive genetic effects will cause among-individual variation, so will other types of effect.
-Non-additive contributions to fixed among-individual differences are normally referred to as 'permanent environment effects', although 'non-heritable effects' that are consistent within individuals may be a better way to think of modelling this effect.
+Non-additive contributions to fixed among-individual differences are normally referred to as "permanent environment effects", although "non-heritable effects" that are consistent within individuals may be a better way to think of modelling this effect.
 If a trait has repeated measures then it is necessary to model permanent environment effects in an animal model to prevent upward bias in $V_A$ .
-To illustrate this fit the animal model
+To illustrate this fit the animal model animal units 13.51516 16.77824

 '''

-model3.3 <- MCMCglmm(LAYDATE ~ 1 + AGE, random = ~animal, pedigree = Ped,

-+ data = DataRM, prior = prior3.1, verbose = FALSE)

-posterior.mode(model3.3$VCV)

-animal units
+model3.3<-MCMCglmm(LAYDATE~1+AGE,random=~animal,

 '''

+'''

++ pedigree=Ped,data=DataRM,prior=prior3.1,verbose=FALSE)

+'''

-This suggests that all of the among-individual variance is - rightly or wrongly - being partitioned as $V_A$ here.
+This suggests that all of the among-individual variance is -rightly or wrongly - being partitioned as $V_A$ here.
 In fact here the partition is wrong since the simulation included both additive genetic effects and additional fixed heterogeneity that was not associated with the pedigree structure (i.e. permanent environment effects).
 An more appropriate estimate of $V_A$ is given by the model:

 '''

-p.var <- var(DataRM$LAYDATE, na.rm = TRUE)

-prior3.4 <- list(G = list(G1 = list(V = 1, n = 0.002), G2 = list(V = 1,

-+ n = 0.002)), R = list(V = 1, n = 0.002))

-model3.4 <- MCMCglmm(LAYDATE ~ 1 + AGE, random = ~animal + ID,

-+ pedigree = Ped, data = DataRM, prior = prior3.4, verbose = FALSE)
+p.var<-var(DataRM$LAYDATE,na.rm=TRUE)

+prior3.4<-list(G=list(G1=list(V=matrix(p.var/3),n=1),

++ G2=list(V=matrix(p.var/3),n=1)),

++ R=list(V=matrix(p.var/3),n=1))

+model3.4<-MCMCglmm(LAYDATE~1+AGE,random=~animal+ID,

++ pedigree=Ped,data=DataRM,prior=prior3.4,verbose=FALSE)

 posterior.mode(model3.4$VCV)

 animal ID units

+4.764842 6.883453 16.385166

 '''

-The estimate of $V_A$ is now much lower (reduced from 13.6735 to 5.1238) since the additive and permanent environment effects are being properly separated.
+The estimate of $V_A$ is now much lower (reduced from 13.5152 to 4.7648) since the additive and permanent environment effects are being properly separated.
+We could obtain ditive and permanent environment effects are being properly separated.
 We could obtain estimates of $h^2$ and of the repeatability from this model using the following commands: